tsergey-tm/jira-kanban-assistant-dist/docs/plugin-doc.en.md

 if the minimum before the bottleneck is zero, then most likely your bottleneck was idle due to lack of work.

+### Lead & cycle times

+Here you can evaluate the trends and range of lead and cycle times.

 ### Average times by columns

 Readings, on average, performed tasks in each of the columns.